 Like From Novice to Expert, this is both a study of skill acquisition and a research-based articulation of the nature of clinical nursing knowledge.
-We believe that the work will have relevance for other practice disciplines, such as medicine, social work, teaching, occupational therapy, physical therapy, and others.
-And though all the examples are nursing examples, the progression from principle-based practice, guided by science, technology and ethics, to response-based practice, guided by practical knowledge accumulated through engaged reasoning, will be relevant and recognizable by all practitioners.
+This work has proven itself relevant for other practice disciplines, such as medicine, social work, teaching, occupational therapy, physical therapy, and others.
+And although all the examples center on nursing, the progression from principle-based practice guided by science, technology, and ethics to response-based practice guided by practical knowledge accumulated through engaged reasoning will be relevant and recognizable by all practitioners.
+It is a practical history of the formation of expertise of practicing nurses.